spalladino/flashbots-unstake-and-transfer/README.md

 - ETHEREUM_RPC_URL - Ethereum RPC endpoint.
 Can not be the same as FLASHBOTS_RPC_URL
 - PRIVATE_KEY_ZERO_GAS - Private key for the compromised Ethereum EOA that owns assets that needs to be transferred
 - PRIVATE_KEY_DONOR - Private key for an account that has ETH that will be used to fund the miner for the "ZERO_GAS" transactions
-- FLASHBOTS_KEY_ID / FLASHBOTS_SECRET - Flashbots submissions requires an API key.
-[Apply for an API key here](https://docs.google.com/forms/d/e/1FAIpQLSd4AKrS-vcfW1X-dQvkFY73HysoKfkhcd-31Tj8frDAU6D6aQ/viewform)
+- FLASHBOTS_SECRET - Private key with no funds used to sign bundles (can be a random key)
 - RECIPIENT - Ethereum EOA to receive assets from ZERO_GAS account

 Setting Miner Reward